hoodiecrow/ConsTcl/README.md

 A variable is about a symbol, a location in the environment, and a value.
 The symbol is _bound_ to the location, and the value is stored there.
 When an expression consists of the symbol, the evaluator does _lookup_ and finds the value.

 This is handled by the helper procedure `` lookup ``.
-It (or rather, the helper procedure `` binding-info ``, which it calls) searches the [environment chain](https://github.com/hoodiecrow/ConsTcl#environments) for the symbol, and returns the value stored in the location it is bound to.
+It (or rather, the helper function `` binding-info ``, which it calls) searches the [environment chain](https://github.com/hoodiecrow/ConsTcl#environments) for the symbol, and returns the value stored in the location it is bound to.
 It is an error to do lookup on an unbound symbol, or a symbol that is bound for some other purpose, such as being a keyword or a macro.

 Syntax: _symbol_